National Register of Historic Places listings in Augusta County, Virginia

 This is a list of the National Register of Historic Places listings in Augusta County, Virginia.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Augusta County, Virginia, United States.
-The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.
+The locations of National Register properties and districts with available latitude and longitude coordinates may be viewed on an online map.

-There are 55 properties and districts listed on the National Register in the county, including 1 National Historic Landmark.
+There are 61 properties and districts listed on the National Register in the county, including 2 National Historic Landmarks.